Rosen-Team-B/Rosen_B/App/rosen_app/README.md

 # Running the App

-Running will require the installation of Docker desktop
+Running will require the installation of Docker desktop: https://www.docker.com/products/docker-desktop/

 ### `docker-compose build`